 Pools A–D: Our Two Favorites in Every Group — and the Stars Who’ll Drive Them

 Rosters won’t lock until closer to first pitch, but talent tells a clear story.
 These are the two teams we expect to top each WBC pool (A–D) — and the three star contributors most likely to carry them into the knockout rounds.
+We have grounded each pick in the players’ actual 2025 MLB production to show why their contributions scale in the compressed, high-leverage environment of a March tournament.

 Pool A